 Backface Culling hides the back side of faces in the final render.

-Alpha Blending is considered a “Transparent” blend modes and has implications regarding screen space effects.
+Alpha Blending is considered a “Transparent” blend mode and has implications regarding screen space effects.

 - Alpha Clip